prasek/protoer/README.md

 ## High-level API of the proto package
 Support for the most commonly used proto package features are provided.

-The UntypedProtoer interface has no dependencies an allows any compatible type to be used as a protoer.
+The UntypedProtoer interface has no dependencies and allows any compatible type to be used as a protoer.

 ```go